maubanel/UE5-Lighting/gi-rect/README.md

 ##### `Step 15.`\|`ITL`| :large_blue_diamond: :small_orange_diamond:

 Now move the exposure balls in front of the window.
 Make sure the rect light is pointing inside the room (it only goes in one direction).
 In this case I need to rotate it on **Z** `180`°.
+Play the game and make any other adjustmets you would like!

 ![rotate rect light](images/lightAdjustment.png)